 Original article / research

-Multilineage Haematologic Pattern of Involvement in Corona Virus Disease 19; Evaluation from Peripheral Blood Elements
+Multilineage Haematologic Pattern Involvement in COVID-19 - Evaluation from Peripheral Blood Elements

 Prakash Kumar Nath,

 Introduction: Coronavirus disease is a highly contagious disease emerged from the Chinese city of Wuhan in December 2019.
 The Coronavirus Disease-19 (COVID-19) involves haematopoietic system affecting erythropoiesis, granulopoiesis, lymphopoiesis and thrombopoiesis.
 Bone marrow is the ultimate source of most cells of innate and acquired immunity.
 In response to infectious or inflammatory stimuli, bone marrow enhances its output under the influences of growth factors and cytokines.
 Peripheral blood smear examination is a simple, rapid and cost effective procedure.
 Thus, examining peripheral blood elements could be helpful, particularly when Real Time Polymerase Chain Reaction (RT-PCR) test is not available at all levels of healthcare.
 Complete Blood Count (CBC) along with peripheral blood smear examination can reflect the impact of virus on haematopoietic system.

 Aim: The goal was to describe the peculiar morphological findings of peripheral blood elements in COVID-19 cases and the immune-inflammatory parameters from CBC that would be helpful to assess the disease severity so that early therapeutic intervention can be made.